KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

     \frac{\mbox{mean(sensitivity)}}{\mbox{sensitivity}(i)}.
 ```

-&#x20;A typical sensitivity sinogram is shown in figure [30](#fig:pet_norm).
+&#x20;A typical sensitivity sinogram is shown in [](#fig:pet_norm).
 The sinogram is dominated by a regular pattern of zero sensitivity projection lines, which are due to small gaps between the detector blocks.
 In the projections one can see that there is a significant axial variation in the sensitivities.
 After normalization, the data from a uniform cylinder are indeed fairly uniform, except for these zero sensitivities.
 In iterative reconstruction, the data in these gaps are simply not used.
 For filtered backprojection, these data must first be filled with some interpolation algorithm.